Rakshit Dagar

-Rakshit Dagar (born 16 October 1992) is an Indian professional footballer who plays as a goalkeeper for Jamshedpur in the Indian Super League.
+Rakshit Dagar (born 16 October 1992) is an Indian professional footballer who plays as a goalkeeper for Gokulam Kerala in the I-League.

-Career
+Club career

 United Sikkim

-Dagar made his debut for United Sikkim F.C. on 23 March 2013 during an I-League match against Prayag United S.C. at the Paljor Stadium in Gangtok, Sikkim in which he was in Starting 11; United Sikkim lost the match 0–1.
+Dagar made his debut for United Sikkim F.C. on 23 March 2013 during an I-League match against Prayag United S.C. at the Paljor Stadium in Gangtok, Sikkim in which he was in the starting 11; United Sikkim lost the match 0–1.

 DSK Shivajians

-Rakshit Dagar not play any I-League matches from DSK Shivajians but he played several matches in the Durand Cup, Federation Cup, and DSK CUP.
+Rakshit Dagar did not play any I-League matches for DSK Shivajians but he played several matches in the Durand Cup, Federation Cup, and DSK Cup.

 Minerva Punjab

 In September 2017, Dagar make his move to the only I-League club from north India.
-As a part of Minerva Punjab FC Dagar is also in the Minerva Squad of Punjab League Where he played 2-3 matches till date (29-10-2017) and conceded not a single goal.
+As a part of Minerva Punjab FC, Dagar was also in the Minerva Squad of Punjab League.

 East Bengal

 On 23 April 2018, Dagar joined East Bengal.

 Gokulam Kerala

 Dagar joined Gokulam Kerala on 9 July 2021.
 He played a crucial role as the club clinched I-League title in 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend the title.

 At the 2022 AFC Cup group-stage opener, Dagar and his side achieved a historic 4–2 win against Indian Super League side ATK Mohun Bagan.